Ghands/HAOFL/README.md

 the number of words, while text filter can locate target aspects and extract neighbor sentences.
 2. Dependency Processing Layer (DPL) can analyze the sentiment dependency in a text slice.
-There are two mode in this layer, encoder mode and analysis mode.
-Encoder mode analyzes the single text slice and generate the sentiment representation of this text slice.
-Analysis mode study the sentiment information of all text slices and obtain the overall sentiment representation of the document.
+There are two modes in this layer, encoder mode and analysis mode.
+Encoder mode analyzes the single text slice and generates the sentiment representation of this text slice.
+Analysis mode studies the sentiment information of all text slices and obtains the overall sentiment representation of the document.
 Notably, analysis mode can be chosen only when text filter is the data transformation method in DTL.
-The model used in DPL can be sentence-level ABSC models, but these model should adjust for some differences between documents and sentences.
+The model used in DPL can be sentence-level ABSC models, but these models should adjust for some differences between documents and sentences.
 3. Sentiment Aggregation Layer (SAL) can aggregate the local sentiment representation of text slices and produce a global sentiment representation of the whole document.